frederic-perez/AmE-dictionary/data/dictionary.md

 __bozo__ _n_ _slang_ :two: (bozos) A man, esp a stupid one.
 __BPA__ Bisphenol A. _BPA free 100% recyclable plastic bottle._
 __brace yourself__ _idiom_ Prepare yourself mentally or emotionally for hearing something unpleasant, out of place or inappropriate.
-__brace__ _v_ :nine::m::astonished: (braces, braced, bracing) A brace is a support that helps to steady or strengthen, and to brace is to prepare for something hard. _So brace yourself for that impromptu meeting with your boss if you haven't been performing well._ _Online media companies are bracing for change._ _Residents brace themselves for more rain._
+__brace__ _v_ :nine::m::astonished: (braces, braced, bracing) A brace is a support that helps to steady or strengthen, and to brace is to prepare for something hard. _So brace yourself for that impromptu meeting with your boss if you haven’t been performing well._ _Online media companies are bracing for change._ _Residents brace themselves for more rain._
 __bracket__ _n_ :two::hammer: _Free bus travel led to greater use of public transport by people in the older age bracket._ _I want to break into that world-class bracket._
 __bracketology__ _Daily bracketology updates._
 __brackish__ _Brackish water._